 Our business is not currently operating on a cash flow breakeven or positive basis, and as a result, we may need to finance our business in the future through collaborations, equity offerings, debt financings, licensing arrangements or other dilutive or non-dilutive means.
 On January 7, 2021, we entered into promissory notes ("Notes") with our two private equity investors in the aggregate amount of \$5 million with a maturity date of June 30, 2021 which were secured by all of our assets.
 In October 2021, the Company entered into a \$7.5 million revolving credit facility with Comerica Bank ("Comerica").
 In addition, also in October 2021, the Company entered into an \$8.0 million term loan with BroadOak Fund V, L.P. ("BroadOak"), the proceeds of which were used to repay in full at their maturity the Notes extended by our two private equity investors.
 The BroadOak loan agreement contains affirmative and negative restrictive covenants, including restrictions on certain mergers, acquisitions, investments and agreement contains affirmative and negative restrictive covenants that are applicable whether or not any amounts are outstanding under the Comerica loan agreement.
 These restrictive covenants, which include restrictions on certain mergers, acquisitions, investments, encumbrances, etc., could adversely affect our ability to conduct our business.
-The Comerica loan agreement also contains customary events of default.
+The Comerica loan agreement also contains financial covenants requiring specified minimum liquidity and minimum revenue thresholds and also contains customary events of default.
+In May 2022, the Company issued a Convertible Note to BroadOak, pursuant to which BroadOak funded a term loan in the aggregate principal amount of \$2 million.
+In August 2022, the Convertible Note was converted into a subordinated term loan and was added to the outstanding BroadOak loan balance discussed above.

-We will need additional funding to repay the Comerica and BroadOak borrowings as well as to continue operations.
+We will need additional funding to repay the Comerica and BroadOak borrowings, which have maturity dates of September 2023 and October 2024, respectively, as well as to continue operations.
 Additional funding may not be available to us on acceptable terms, or at all.
 If we seek to raise funds by issuing additional equity securities, dilution to our stockholders could result.
 Any public offering of equity securities must be approved by the holders of our Series B Preferred Stock who are our private equity investors.
 In addition, we are currently ineligible to use a Form S-3 shelf registration statement.
 If we are unable to timely repay the Comerica and BroadOak borrowings when due, Comerica and BroadOak will have the right to foreclose on our assets (BroadOak being subordinated to Comerica).
 The incurrence of additional indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, limitations on our ability to enter into mergers or acquisition of assets, and other operating restrictions that could adversely affect our ability to conduct our business.